MatthewSantoso/DM-and-CM-Calculator/README.md

 - Added new buttons to make copying [DM, CM, Shrinkage] values for FMTM or FATM to the clipboard, for pasting in that order in Excel.
 - Added new button/edit field to allow for different nominal membrane thicknesses for shrinkage calculation.
 - Added new toggle to allow for unconnected polymer structures to show up in binary masks.
+- Added new button to enable manual recording of image resolution from image scalebar.

 # Descriptions: